 Kindergarten is an incredible year filled with creating, wondering and reading, counting, playing, creative exploration, writing and working together so that every child can reach their potential and become and integral part of our community.

-Bill Roberts is home to five full-day tuition-based kindergarten classes.
+Bill Roberts is home to five full-day tuition-free kindergarten classes.
 As part of our team, each class has a para-professional who assists the classroom teacher for half of the school day.

 Our kindergarten program provides a safe and nurturing environment that promotes and supports the physical, social, emotional and cognitive development of each child.
 All kindergarten instruction is in alignment with the district’s standards and curriculum.